 The Work Placment module provides you with the opportunity to develop your knowledge and skills in a professional environment.
 Support will be provided in selecting an appropriate placement, which can be completed any time between the start of the spring semester and the end of May.
-This is an excellent opportunity to gain valuable work experience that enhances your knowledge and skills and will help inform your thinking about future career paths.
+This is an excellent opportunity to gain valuable work experience that enhances your knowledge and skills and will help inform your thinking about career aspirations.

-It will provide you with the opportunity to contribute to the work of a team of practitioners and will encourage you to critically reflect on your skills, knowledge development and your contribution to the team you work with.
+It will provide you with a rich opportunity to contribute to the work of a team of practitioners and will encourage you to critically reflect on your skills, knowledge development and your contribution to the team you work with.
 It will develop your understanding of the connections between your academic studies, `real world´ practices and professional principles and values.

 You will spend between 60-180 hours on the placement, which will be supported through tutorials in both groups and one to one with tutors.
 As well as this there is a 4000 word learning journal to complete, offering a detailed reflective account of the placement.
 You will demonstrate your understanding of the professional context within which you worked and will reflect on the contributions you made to the work of the team and on your development during the course of the placement.